IceRabbit1999/Hand-of-Midas/rust/The Rust Programming Language.md

 ### The Static Lifetime

-`‘static` denotes that affected reference can live for the entire duration of the program
+`'static` denotes that affected reference can live for the entire duration of the program

 ```rust
 // All string literals have the 'static lifetime (The text of this string is stored directly in the program’s binary)